kevintruong/til/Signal/Signals,-Part-4:-Sigaction.md

 ## How and why do I use `sigaction` ?

 ----

-You should use `sigaction` instead of `signal` because it has better defined semantics. `signal` on different operating system does different things which is **bad**. `sigaction` is more portable and is better defined for threads if need be.
+You should use `sigaction` instead of `signal` because it has better defined semantics.

+-`signal` on different operating system does different things which is **bad**.
+-`sigaction` is more portable and is better defined for threads if need be.

-To change the "signal disposition" of a process - i.e. what happens when a signal is delivered to your process - use `sigaction`
+To change the "signal disposition" of a process

+i.e. what happens when a signal is delivered to your process - use `sigaction`

 You can use system call `sigaction` to set the current handler for a signal or read the current signal handler for a particular signal.

 ```C
 int sigaction(int signum, const struct sigaction *act, struct sigaction *oldact);
 ```

-The sigaction struct includes two callback functions (we will only look at the 'handler' version), a signal mask and a flags field -
+The sigaction struct includes two callback functions (we will only look at the 'handler' version), a signal mask and a flags field

 ```C
 struct sigaction {
     void     (*sa_handler)(int);